Title IX & Sexual Misconduct

 Employee Reporting Obligations

-UND policy requires most employees to share reports of sexual misconduct with the Title IX Coordinator.
+UND policy requires most employees to share reports of sexual harassment, sexual violence, and discrimination with the Title IX Coordinator.
 This is because UND has resources and support available to help.
 We are concerned for the safety and well-being of the person who experienced the misconduct (called the complainant) as well as the campus and community.